libriscv/docs/docs/godot/cppapi.md

 	/// @brief Check if the program is running in the Godot editor.
 	/// @return True if running in the editor, false otherwise. static bool is_editor_hint();

+	/// @brief Get the singleton instance of the Engine.
+	/// @return The Engine singleton.
+	static Object get_singleton();
 };

+/// @brief The class database for instantiating Godot objects. struct ClassDB {
-/// @brief Check if the given Node is a part of the current scene tree.
-Not an instance of another scene.
+	/// @brief Instantiate a new object of the given class.
-/// @param node The Node to check.
+	/// @param class_name The name of the class to instantiate.
-/// @return True if the Node is a part of the current scene tree, false otherwise. inline bool is_part_of_tree(Node node);
+	/// @param name The name of the object, if it's a Node.
+Otherwise, this is ignored.
+	/// @return The new object.
+	static Object instantiate(std::string_view class_name, std::string_view name = "");
+};
 ```